 Uncertainty comes along with data generated by imprecise automatic tasks such as data extraction and integration, data mining, or natural language processing.
 A measure of this uncertainty may be induced from the trustworthiness of the resources, the quality of the data mapping procedure, etc. In many of these tasks, information is described in a semi-structured model, because representation by means of a hierarchy of nodes is natural, especially when the source (e.g., XML or HTML) is already in this form.
-In this paper, we describe an implementation of a system dealing with models of probabilistic XML expressing uncertainties about the stored information.
+We consider the example of a document that may result from a probabilistic data integration application such as [4].